pereznetworks/TD-Project8/README.md

             in their latest version

-      using gulp.connect to run a live-reload server have switched task functions in gulpfile.js to gulp 4 syntax
+      using gulp.connect to run a live-reload server no longer using gulp.serve, latest version and ...
+          90% of all gulp 'server' modules still use gulp.util and have not fixed or addressed vulnerabilities

-      has to switch from gulp-useref to gulp-concat gulp-useref does not seem to pick up the build tags in the html file instead the html file itself is copied over ... ??? will have to ressearch this and fix in future release of this project
+      had to switch from gulp-useref to gulp-concat gulp-useref does not seem to pick up the build tags in the html file instead the html file itself is copied over ... ??? will have to ressearch this and fix in future release of this project